Commit451/LabCoat/README.md

 - CircleImageView (https://github.com/hdodenhof/CircleImageView)

 ## Contributing
 Please fork this repository and contribute back!
+All Merge Requests should be made agains the `develop` branch, as it is the active branch for develop.
+Please make your best effort to break up commits as much as possible to improve the reviewing process.

 License
 --------